bobjacobsen/csc-exercises/DataScience/index.md

 _Census 1 and Census 2_

-Analysis of tax information, first numerically, then with added GIS information.
+Analysis of census and tax information, first numerically, then with added GIS information.

 ### Advanced/Optional